How to recover from a bad sender reputation?

 TrustedSource is a service provided by McAfee.
 It includes reputation scores for URL, IP address, domain, etc.

-DMARC* is an authentication policy and protocol formulated on top of SPF and DKIM.
+DMARC (Domain-based Message Authentication Reporting and Conformance) is an authentication policy and protocol formulated on top of SPF and DKIM.
 It specifies action when an email fails authentication.

 It involves:

-3. reporting domains from where such emails originate.
-A strict DMARC policy is required not only to prevent spoofing and phishing attempts but also to secure email deliverability.
+3. Reporting domains from where such emails originate.
+A strict DMARC policy is required to prevent spoofing and phishing attempts and secure email deliverability.

-IP and Domain addresses that are new or have not been in use require a warm-up process.
+IP and Domain addresses that are new or have not been used require a warm-up process.
 To build an identity with ISPs, gradually increase the email volumes over 8-12 weeks.
-Pay special attention to email cadence, content, and mailing list when drafting emails for warmup.
+When drafting emails for warmup, pay special attention to email cadence, content, and mailing list.

 Email list hygiene or email scrubbing is the process of removing inactive contacts from mailing lists.
 Having active subscribers on the list lowers bounce rates and increases deliverability.
 This practice should be followed in a routine.